 - Dell Seton Medical Center at the University of Texas – teaching hospital with 211 beds in operation, the region’s only Level 1 trauma hospital, provides a wide variety of services.

 - Department of State Health Services Laboratory – the largest state public health laboratory in the United States, testing over one million samples per year.

 - We are Blood – blood collection and processing facility providing blood and blood products to over 40 medical facilities in a 10-county region.

-Clinical instruction includes training under direct supervision of qualified laboratory staff as well as daily group lectures given by qualified instructors in their specialty areas.
+Clinical instruction includes training under the direct supervision of qualified laboratory staff as well as daily group lectures given by qualified instructors in their specialty areas.]

 Students rotate on an individual basis through six major departments of the laboratory.
-These departments and the approximate times are as follows:
+These departments and the approximate time spent in rotation are as follows:

 - Blood Bank and Phlebotomy - seven weeks